 These vivid and bright vegetables are excellent sources of vitamins A, B, C, and E.

 You will often have beta-carotene in veggies that have inviting colors, and carrots are another excellent example.

 Beta-carotene is responsible for various parts of the body and can help manage skin, coat, and eye health for your dog.

-There are many brands of dog food have that bell peppers in the ingredients list, including:
+There are many brands of dog food have that bell peppers on the ingredients list.